Home Learning Support

 Once your child has learned all the single sounds (the alphabet letters), then they will begin to learn digraphs.

-Split Digraph
+Split Diagraph

 Split digraphs are digraphs where the grapheme is split up by a consonant.